rokopt/spec/src/architecture/m1/ethereum-bridge.md

     ethereum_address: Address,
     // the address on M1 receiving the tokens
     receiver: Address,
-    // the amount of Eth token to mint
+    // the amount of ETH token to mint
     amount: Amount,
     // min number of confirmations needed for mints
     min_confirmations: u8,